vashnavisingh/server/README.txt

 The output will be displayed in the folder “prediction”.
 You will find a cvs file with the epitope prediction, where:
 Epitope residues = 1 and Non-epitope residues = 0

+CITATIONS
+For publication of results, please cite:
+Dalkas GA, Rooman M: SEPIa, a knowledge-driven algorithm for predicting conformational B-cell epitopes from the amino acid sequence.
+BMC Bioinformatics 2017, 18(1).